by Nancy Armitage

 Lobster& mayonnaise tea sandwiches

-Virginia Ham tea sandwich on Virginia Biscuit with Dijon Mustard
+Virginia Ham tea sandwich on Virginia Biscuits with Dijon Mustard

 Turkey & Cranberry Chutney or raspberry jam tea sandwich